Syrian rebel leader threatens to escalate attacks

 BEIRUT The commander of Syria's armed rebels threatened on Tuesday to step up attacks on President Bashar al-Assad's forces, saying he was frustrated with Arab League monitors' lack of progress in ending a government crackdown on protests.

-"If we feel they (the monitors) are still not serious in a few days, or at most within a week, we will take a decision which will surprise the regime and the whole world," the head of the Free Syrian Army (FSA), Colonel Riad al-Asaad, told Reuters in an interview.
+"If we feel they (the monitors) are still not serious in a few days, or at most within a week, we will take a decision which will surprise the regime and the whole world," the head of the Free Syrian Army (FSA), Colonel Riad al-Asaad, told Reuters.

-The Arab League said on Monday its monitors in Syria were helping to stem bloodshed, 10 months into a popular uprising against Syria's longtime ruling family, and asked for more time to do their job.
+The Arab League said on Monday its monitors in Syria were helping to stem bloodshed, 10 months into a mass uprising against Syria's ruling family, and asked for more time to do their job.

-But since the team's arrival last week, security forces have killed more than 132 people, according to a Reuters tally.
+But since the team's arrival last week, security forces have killed have at least 129 people, according to a Reuters tally.
 Other activist groups say 390 has been killed.

-Eighteen security force personnel were killed in the southern town of Deraa as dozens of deserting soldiers returned fire on a police station that shot at them as they fled their posts, the Syrian Observatory for Human Rights said.

-Security forces also opened fire and killed two people at a protest in the central city of Hama, the same day that activists met monitors and said the team seemed powerless to help them.

-The monitors are checking whether Syria is implementing an Arab League peace plan by pulling troops from flashpoint cities and releasing thousands detained in the revolt, among a series of Arab uprisings that have toppled four leaders in a year.
+The monitors are checking whether Syria is keeping its promise to implement a League peace plan by withdrawing troops from flashpoint cities, starting dialogue with the opposition and releasing thousands detained in the revolt.

-Rebel leader Asaad, whose FSA is an umbrella group of armed factions, said he was waiting for the League's report on its first week before deciding whether to make a "transformative shift" that he said would mark a major escalation against the president's security forces.
+Rebel leader Asaad, whose FSA is an umbrella group of armed factions, said he was waiting for the League's final report on its first week before deciding whether to make a "transformative shift" that he said would mark a major escalation against security forces.

 "Since they (the monitors) entered we had many more martyrs," he said, speaking by telephone from his safe haven in southern Turkey.
 "Is it in the Syrian people's interest to allow the massacre to continue?"